What is Financial Psychology?

 Financial psychology

-Financial psychology is the study and application of psychological theories, methods, and practices to the areas of personal finance and financial services.
-The field takes into account two areas.
-First, financial psychology includes how each of us relates to and makes decisions about money.
+Financial psychology is the study and application of psychological theories, methods, and practices in personal finance and financial services.
+The field considers two areas.
+First, financial psychology includes how we relate to and make decisions about money.
 In other words, financial psychology includes what psychologists refer to as “individual differences” in money-related behaviors and decisions.
-Second, financial psychology covers the client-advisor relationship, that is, the application of psychology in the context of an individual’s relationship with a financial professional.
+Second, financial psychology covers the client-advisor relationship, that is, the application of psychology to an individual’s relationship with a financial professional.

 To understand financial psychology, consider the basic definition of psychology from the American Psychological Association (APA):